ganrad/ocp-tomee7-jaxrs-po/README.md

 * http://<hostname_route_url>/PurchaseOrderAPI/api/order/list
 * http://<hostname_route_url>/PurchaseOrderAPI/api/order/1

 Congrats!
-You have just built a simple JEE7 JAX-RS microservice/API using Maven/Gradle, deployed the application binary on Apache TomEE Plus 7.0.4 application server and finally deployed a containerized microservice containing both the purchase order application and the Tomcat application runtime on OpenShift CP.
+You have just built a simple JEE7 JAX-RS microservice/API using Maven/Gradle, deployed the application binary on Apache TomEE Plus 7.0.4 application server and finally deployed a containerized microservice containing both this purchase order application and the Tomcat application server on OpenShift CP.